Cognigy/Documentation/docs/en/docs/agent-assist/migration/integrating-agent-assist-with-cognigy-ai-app-helm-chart.md

 ### Note on Downtime

-Switching the ingress as part of the migration process will create a period of downtime.
-During this time, until all the new pods in the `cognigy-ai` namespace are up and running and the `agent-assist` namespace is deleted, the product will be unavailable.
+Switching the `ingress` as part of the migration process will create a period of downtime.
+The product will be unavailable until all the new pods in the `county-ai` namespace are up and running, and the agent-assist namespace is deleted.
 Plan this migration accordingly to minimize impact.

 ### Migrate to Cognigy.
 AI Helm Chart